 Though immensely different in both characteristics and cultures, they are two extraordinary channels in which to experience aquatic waterways saturated with a mesmerising variety of historic sights, unique attractions and interesting boats.

-If you'd like to explore the city of Bangkok from a different perspective other than by road transport where there's the exclusion of pollutants from taxis and tuk-tuks, then one of the easiest and cheapest ways for you, is to simply hop aboard the Chao Phraya Express.
+If you'd like to explore the city of Bangkok from a different perspective other than by road transport where there's the exclusion of pollutants from taxis and tuk-tuks, then one of the easiest and cheapest ways for you is to hop aboard the Chao Phraya Express.
 One of the services offered is a 75-minute river bus trip that runs between Sathorn Pier and Phra Athit Pier.

 Along with this route known as the royal mile, you will pass several colonial buildings and historical sights such as the Grand Palace and Wat Phra Kaew as well as the Pak Khlong Flower Market and the Church of Santa Crus among others.